CitrusForks/exploration/dxgame/ReadMe.txt

     and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

+actor.cpp
+    A CompoundMesh and its transformations.
+Essentially, this is a single instance of an object in the game world.

+chronometer.cpp
+    A simple timer.

+complexmesh.cpp
+    Not used.
+Loads complex model into single vertex buffer which seems impractical for anything complex, ironically.

+compoundmesh.cpp
+    Models are loaded here.

+dsfmt.c
+    Well-known SIMD-optimized Mersenne Twister implementation, for later.

 dxgame.cpp
     This is the main application source file.
 It actually contains _tmain() and the code